Last Updated on March 22, 2026 by James Hartley

 - Requires S$50,000 funding OR approved accelerator/VC backing

-Option 3: Remote director with nominee service (same as UK Option 3, but requires local director — £870–1,740/year for nominee).
+Option 3: Remote director with Sleek nominee service (ยฃ870โ1,740/year).
+Same as UK Option 3, no relocation needed.

 Factor 6: Regional Market Access

-- United States: Strong relations, no language barrier, compatible time zones, UK companies trusted by US B2B buyers
+- United States: Strong relations, compatible time zones, UK companies trusted by US B2B buyers

-- EU (post-Brexit): More friction than pre-2020, but UK still popular EU base for non-EU companies.
-English-speaking, established legal system.
+- EU (post-Brexit): More friction than pre-2020, but UK still popular for non-EU companies entering European markets

 - Middle East / Africa: Commonwealth ties, London as financial hub